How To Add Legal Pages To Your WordPress Site

 With just one-click you can install almost all of the legal pages your site needs and these professionally written legal pages can be created in your theme and/or as a standalone page outside of your theme.

 The plugin developers have packaged high quality, professionally written legal disclaimers into a plugin that can be installed quickly on any WordPress powered site.
-You can have legal pages installed and set up on your site in one minute or less and the plugin licensing is very flexible, allowing you to install and use the plugin on all of your websites.
+You can have legal pages installed and set up on your site in one minute or less and the plugin licensing is very flexible, allowing you to install and use the plugin on all of your sites (even sites that you decide to sell or flip).

 Important

-If using the services of legal experts to create your legal pages is currently out of your budget, then consider implementing at least some basic form of legal protection on your website until you can afford a solicitor.
+If hiring a lawyer to create your legal pages is out of your budget, then consider implementing at least some basic type of legal protection on your site until you can afford a lawyer.

-Download the Legal Pages Generator software below (for FREE!), or choose one of the better solutions we discuss in this article, such as using legal documentation, or a plugin - see section below.
+Download the FREE Legal Pages Generator software below, or use one of the better solutions we discuss in this article, such as using ready-made legal documentation, or a legal pages plugin - see section below.

 Legal Pages Generator Software

-Legal Pages Generator lets you quickly generate necessary legal documents for your website including Terms of Service, Privacy Statement, Copyright Notice, Website Disclaimer and Earnings Disclaimer.
+Legal Pages Generator Software quickly generates basic legal documents for your website including Terms of Service, Privacy Policy, Copyright Notice, Website Disclaimer and Earnings Disclaimer.

-As stated earlier, if you do any type of business online (or plan to), it’s important that your site remains compliant with legal requirements of government agencies that regulate how business online is done and the terms of service and guidelines for third-party products and services that you may decide to promote or advertise online.
-Your website must comply with a wide range of laws and regulatory guidelines, many of which you may not be aware of.
+As we’ve previously pointed out, if you engage in any form of business online, it’s important that your website remains compliant with legal requirements of government agencies that regulate business practices online and the terms of service and guidelines for third-party services and products that you may decide to promote or offer online.
+Your digital presence must comply with a whole set of regulations, many of which you may not be aware of.

 Info

-Disclaimer: Once again, please note that we are not lawyers and we cannot provide legal advice on this website.
-You must do your own due diligence and consult legal experts to ensure that your website is compliant with all legal requirements regarding your specific business.
+Legal Disclaimer: Once again, we are not lawyers and we offer no legal advice.
+We strongly advise you to do your own due diligence and consult a legal expert about the best way to ensure that your website is compliant with all legal requirements wherever your business is based.

-Below is a useful list of additional sites we suggest you visit to help you better understand what your business requires to remain compliant and meet legal obligations:
+Here is a useful list of sites we suggest you visit to better understand what your website may require to stay compliant and meet its legal requirements and guidelines:

 And …

-We hope this article has helped you understand why it’s important to have a legally compliant website.
-Use the information presented above to quickly add legal pages to your WordPress website using simple and inexpensive resources and solutions.
+We hope you have found this article useful and that it has helped you understand why it’s important to have a legally compliant website.
+Use the information presented above to quickly and easily add all necessary legal pages to your site.